mit-dci/opencx/features.md

  - Get account's deposit address

-`ocx getdepositaddress`
+`ocx getdepositaddress account`

 This will return the address that is assigned to the user's account

  - Withdraw

-`ocx withdrawtoaddress asset amount recvaddress`
+`ocx withdrawtoaddress account asset amount recvaddress`

 Withdraw will send a transaction to the blockchain.

- - Delete account
+- Get Balance

-`ocx deleteaccount`
+`ocx getbalance name asset`

-For authentication, let's just do some user data storage and send a random token that expires in 30 minutes or something.
-Server checks token, client stores token and sends it with json.
+This will get your balance

 ## Storage
 ~~For now we're using Redis but that may change.~~